(Last Edited on March 8, 2018)

 Our Lisbon and Berlin Courses

-While we encourage our students to make decision on their personal preferences regarding travel and courses, should you wish to explore summer abroad alternatives to Cape Town, check to see which of our courses are offered in Lisbon - a vibrant city and the home of our second campus, as well as Berlin – our brand-new third campus.
+While we encourage our students to make decision on their personal preferences regarding travel and courses, should you wish to explore summer abroad alternatives to Cape Town, check to see which of our courses are offered in Lisbon - a vibrant city and the home of our second campus, as well as Berlin – our newest campus and the start-up capital of Europe.

 Of course, we are always available for further discussion and will be updating this site, as well as our students, as we know more.